google/copybara/docs/reference.md

 --------- | -----------
 format | `string`<br><p>The format to use.
 See: https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html for details.</p>
 zone | `object`<br><p>The timezone id to use.
 See https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html.
 By default UTC </p>

+<a id="ctx.origin_api" aria-hidden="true"></a>
+### ctx.origin_api

+Returns an api handle for the origin repository.
+Methods available depend on the origin type.
+Use with extreme caution, as external calls can make workflow non-deterministic and possibly irreversible.
+Can have side effects in dry-runmode.

+`endpoint ctx.origin_api()`

 <a id="ctx.read_path" aria-hidden="true"></a>
 ### ctx.read_path